tp1de/ioBroker.ems-esp/README.md

 * the gateway password on an albel on the gateway in the form: xxxx-xxxx-xxxx-xxxx (case sensitive)
 * the private password set by using the Buderus **MyDevice** App (do not use myBuderus or similar apps !)

-Unlike the km200 adapter the fields to be used could be defined by the respective csv-file within the adapter instance parameters.
+The fields to be used could be defined by polling the km200-structure (*) or the respective csv-file within the adapter instance parameters.

 For 1st adapter start it is recommended to use a "*" so select all km200 data-fields.
 The adapter then creates a km200.csv file within ../iobroker-data/ems-esp/{instance} directory.

 This file can be used for next start of adapter-instance.
 Not needed lines (fields) can be deleted to reduce the number of km200-fields to be read.
 (Make a copy & rename the file)